Course Outline

 Tactical Patterns — Building Blocks of the Domain Model for Government

-• Entities and identity management in government applications
+• Entities and identity management in public sector systems

-• Value objects and immutability principles for government data integrity
+• Value objects and immutability to ensure data integrity

-• Aggregates and transaction boundaries to ensure consistency in government systems
+• Aggregates and transaction boundaries to maintain consistency in government applications

 Domain Services, Repositories, and Factories for Government